mylar3/mylar3/README.md

 It will allow you to monitor weekly pull-lists for items belonging to user-specific series to download, as well as being able to monitor story-arcs.
 Support for TPB's and GN's is also available.

-This program is considered an "Alpha release" but is in development still.
+This program is considered an "Alpha release" but is in active development.
 It is not bug-free, but it does work!

 ## Support & Discussion
 You are free to join the Mylar support community on IRC where you can ask questions, hang around and discuss anything related to Mylar.